 The funeral cover benefit also includes a body repatriation service, which covers the cost of transporting the deceased’s body to the place of burial (within South Africa only), and provides other funeral support services (up to a limit of R15,000 in value per policy per year).
 None of these services can be exchanged for cash.
 For existing customers, please check your policy document to see if you have this additional service.

 Only family members who are resident in South Africa can be covered under our Family Funeral Plan, and children are only covered until they turn 21.

 To qualify for this product, your employee must be:

 - South African or a foreigner with a valid work permit.

-- Working for you full-time (this means a minimum of 24 hours a month), and have worked for you for at least 6 months.
+- Working for you full-time (this means a minimum of 1 day per week), and have worked for you for at least 6 months.

 If you do not qualify for the standard version of this product, you can choose to take out an accidental only variant of the product.

 In that case, you and your family will only be covered for death or disability as a result of an accident that occurs after the policy is issued.
 So natural causes (i.e. illness) will not be covered.

 Simply is very affordable, my sign up was very easy and fast.